-Public Works / Maintenance: The proposed budget for the Public Works / Maintenance Department is \$339,561.
-This includes funding for backhoe/loader repairs and for the purchase of a 1⁄2-ton Public Works supervisor/Fire Chief response truck to free up the current truck for operations needs and alleviate sharing and response issues as part of the 2019-2021 Fleet Efficiency Plan illustrated by the table below.
+Public Works / Maintenance: The proposed budget for the Public Works / Maintenance Department is \$420,061.
+This includes funding for a replacement backhoe/loader, and for the purchase of a 1⁄2-ton Public Works supervisor/Fire Chief response truck to free up the current truck for operations needs and alleviate sharing and response issues as part of the 2019-2021 Fleet Efficiency Plan illustrated by the table below.